Higher property T and below-rank phenomena of lattices: Introduction

-Corollary~\ref{cor:com} has some interesting applications.
-In particular, it implies conjectures of Gromov and Farb that will be dealt with in \S\ref{sec:LP} and \S\ref{sec:geo}, respectively.
+In~\S\ref{subsec: Borel stability} we discuss generalizations of Borel's stability theorem and theorems of Borel-Yang to a wider range of degrees and to unitary coefficients.
+These are based on Theorem~\ref{thm:semisimple Lie without T} and certain adelic generalizations of it.
+Corollary~\ref{cor:com} implies conjectures of Gromov and Farb that will be dealt with in \S\ref{sec:LP} and \S\ref{sec:geo}, respectively.
 In \S\ref{sec:other} we speculate on torsion growth, a speculation which we relate by the end of \S\ref{sec:geo}, after discussing expansions and waist inequalities, to the relations between expansion over the reals, over the integers and over finite fields.
-Finally, in \S\ref{sec:sd} we regard cohomological vanishing in small degrees.
-We will focus mainly on degree 1 applications of Conjecture~\ref{conj:semisimple}, which we already alluded to earlier, but also mention degree 2 application to the theory of stability.
+In \S\ref{sec:sd} we regard cohomological vanishing in small degrees.
+We discuss degree 1 applications of Conjecture~\ref{conj:semisimple}, which we already alluded to earlier.
+Then we turn to degree 2 applications of Theorem~\ref{thm:higher} to the theory of stability.
+Finally, we briefly discuss an interesting use of Theorem~\ref{thm:F4} in~\S\ref{subsec:measdiv}

 We are not shy of making here many conjectures and speculations.
 For the reader's orientation, we included Figure~\ref{fig1}, collecting various concepts discussed in \S\ref{sec:geo} and their possible relations, and Figure~\ref{fig2}, collecting various conjectures discussed in \S\ref{sec:sd} and their known graph of implications.